 I know what you’re thinking.

-A CV is not strictly necessary unless you apply for an academic role, fellowship or a grant.
+Employers don’t expect you to submit a a CV – unless you apply for an academic role, fellowship or a grant.

 Regardless of whether you use a resume or CV, having a career document that encapsulates your professional value is crucial to getting noticed in a crowded job market.